Tyler-Wagner/SHSU-App/README.txt

 change the DB manually, change the interface in the setting and restart the program, or set it to the interface on the setup wizard if it is your first time running.

 In order to run the application please run the following in your CMD (Run one of the following depending on your python version)<py, python, python3> IntruWatch.py

+In order to run the setup wizard you will need to go and set the value in the firstrun table to 1